 What We Do

-Anonymous and uncensored interviews by people affected by mental illness in the Pittsburgh region.
+Anonymous and uncensored interviews by people with lived experience in the Pittsburgh region.

 A podcast featuring people with various mental health diagnoses discussing symptoms, stigma, and more.

 Our Anonymous Open Mic Series, where community volunteers perform anonymous story submissions.

 Mental Health Cafe, where people can connect with peers and speak openly about mental illness.

 Share Your Story

 “I may feel like a terrible person, but I realize now that I’m strong.
 I’m still alive.
 I could have ended it.
 I’m here, because my life did get better.
 I’ve lived in Pittsburgh almost 10 years, I have a support network, I have amazing friends… and I would have never had them, and they would have never had me, if I had ended my life.
 You get better.
 It’s always a journey.
 It’s always a struggle… but I like my life.
 And I’m happy I made that journey.
 I’m strong, because I deal with it.”